Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Schneider’s Skink: Complete Care Guide, Info & Pictures

-Lizards can be wonderful and interesting pets.
-There are so many different lizards to choose from.
-The Schneider’s skink is one lizard that can become an amazing pet.
+Lizards can be wonderful and interesting pets, and there are so many different species to choose from.
+The Schneider’s skink is one lizard that can be an amazing pet.

 The Schneider’s skink, also known as the Berber skink and the dotted skink, can live to be up to 20 years old!
-Because of this, owning a Schneider’s skink is a big commitment.
-Read on for more to see if the Schneider’s skink would be a good fit for you and your family.
+That means owning one is a big commitment.
+Read on to see if the Schneider’s skink would be a good fit for you and your family.

 divider-reptile